Herman Miller (NASDAQ:MLHR) Updates Q2 2022 Earnings Guidance

 Herman Miller (NASDAQ:MLHR) issued an update on its second quarter 2022 earnings guidance on Wednesday morning.
-The company provided earnings per share guidance of $0.550-$0.610 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.570.
+The company provided earnings per share (EPS) guidance of $0.550-$0.610 for the period, compared to the Thomson Reuters consensus estimate of $0.570.
 The company issued revenue guidance of $1.03 billion-$1.07 billion, compared to the consensus revenue estimate of $748.32 million.

-Herman Miller (NASDAQ:MLHR) last posted its quarterly earnings data on Tuesday, September 28th.
-The business services provider reported $0.49 EPS for the quarter, missing analysts’ consensus estimates of $0.50 by ($0.01).
-The business had revenue of $789.70 million during the quarter, compared to analyst estimates of $648.20 million.
-Herman Miller had a return on equity of 24.38% and a net margin of 7.03%.
-Herman Miller’s revenue for the quarter was up 26.0% compared to the same quarter last year.
-During the same period in the prior year, the firm posted $1.24 EPS.
+Herman Miller (NASDAQ:MLHR) last announced its quarterly earnings data on Tuesday, September 28th.
+The business services provider reported $0.49 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.50 by ($0.01).
+The firm had revenue of $789.70 million during the quarter, compared to analyst estimates of $648.20 million.
+Herman Miller had a net margin of 7.03% and a return on equity of 24.38%.
+The company’s quarterly revenue was up 26.0% compared to the same quarter last year.
+During the same quarter last year, the company earned $1.24 EPS.

-Separately, Benchmark reduced their price objective on Herman Miller from $61.00 to $55.00 and set a buy rating on the stock in a research note on Monday, September 27th.
+Separately, Benchmark reduced their price objective on Herman Miller from $61.00 to $55.00 and set a buy rating for the company in a research note on Monday, September 27th.

-In related news, CTO Jeffrey L. Kurburski sold 4,446 shares of the company’s stock in a transaction dated Wednesday, July 21st.
-The stock was sold at an average price of $45.25, for a total value of $201,181.50.
-Following the completion of the sale, the chief technology officer now owns 11,532 shares in the company, valued at $521,823.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, Director Bruce Benedict Watson sold 12,099 shares of the company’s stock in a transaction dated Friday, August 6th.
-The shares were sold at an average price of $43.58, for a total value of $527,274.42.
+In other news, Director Bruce Benedict Watson sold 12,099 shares of Herman Miller stock in a transaction on Friday, August 6th.
+The stock was sold at an average price of $43.58, for a total transaction of $527,274.42.
+The sale was disclosed in a filing with the SEC, which is available at this link.
+Also, CTO Jeffrey L. Kurburski sold 4,446 shares of Herman Miller stock in a transaction dated Wednesday, July 21st.
+The shares were sold at an average price of $45.25, for a total value of $201,181.50.
+Following the transaction, the chief technology officer now directly owns 11,532 shares in the company, valued at approximately $521,823.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 23,933 shares of company stock valued at $1,075,692.
 1.19% of the stock is currently owned by corporate insiders.

 An institutional investor recently raised its position in Herman Miller stock.
-Morgan Stanley boosted its stake in Herman Miller, Inc. (NASDAQ:MLHR) by 1,245.1% in the second quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 517,768 shares of the business services provider’s stock after purchasing an additional 479,274 shares during the quarter.
-Morgan Stanley owned about 0.88% of Herman Miller worth $24,408,000 as of its most recent SEC filing.
+Morgan Stanley raised its stake in shares of Herman Miller, Inc. (NASDAQ:MLHR) by 1,245.1% during the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 517,768 shares of the business services provider’s stock after buying an additional 479,274 shares during the period.
+Morgan Stanley owned 0.88% of Herman Miller worth $24,408,000 at the end of the most recent quarter.
 94.60% of the stock is owned by institutional investors and hedge funds.

 Herman Miller Company Profile